ryanlyn/facecrop.rs/README.md

 ## Installation

 To install FaceCrop, you need to have Rust installed on your machine.
-Once you have Rust installed, you can clone this repository and build the project using cargo build --release.
+Once you have Rust installed, you can clone this repository and build the project using `cargo build --release`.

 ## Contributing